aws/sagemaker-python-sdk/doc/overview.rst

         instance_type='ml.g4dn.xlarge',
         initial_instance_count=1
     )

+For a sample notebook that demonstrates using ``ModelBuilder`` to build a Triton model, see `Triton example <https://github.com/aws-samples/sagemaker-hosting/SageMaker-Model-Builder/traditional-models/model-builder-triton.ipynb>`_.

 **Hugging Face models**.
 This example demonstrates how to deploy a pre-trained transformer model provided by Hugging Face to SageMaker.
 Since this implementation uses the Hugging Face pipeline to load the model, you need to create a custom inference spec for ``ModelBuilder``.